Clyde Cook (educator): Retirement

 Cook announced his retirement in 2006, a year ahead of time in order to give the university's board of trustees enough time to find a replacement.
 He stated that he wanted to allow a new president to usher in Biola's centennial celebrations.
 In May 2006, Cook was honored for his work at Biola at the Crystal Cathedral in Orange County, and his interview by Rev. Robert H. Schuller was viewed by an estimated 20 million viewers worldwide on the Hour of Power.

 On June 30, 2007, Cook retired, just prior to the official start of Biola's centennial celebration.
 He was one of California's longest serving university presidents.
 Cook was noted for his strong defense of Biblical doctrine, including the key doctrine of Biblical inerrancy.
 Under Cook's leadership, Biola grew tremendously from a small Bible college to one of the largest evangelical universities in the nation, with nearly 6,000 total students.

 After an extensive search, Dr. Barry Corey was selected to become the eighth president of Biola University on May 11, 2007.
 Dr. Corey was formerly Vice President/Chief Academic Officer and Academic Dean at Gordon-Conwell Theological Seminary.
 He succeeded Clyde Cook as president on July 1, 2007.
 Cook served as the university's President through June 2007 and as President Emeritus until his death.

 Death and legacy

 Cook died on April 11, 2008, at the age of 72.
 He had recently returned to his home in Fullerton, California, from a speaking engagement in Houston, Texas, when he suffered a massive heart attack.
 He had a history of heart problems and nearly died from an earlier heart attack at age 49.
 After a private funeral, more than 2,000 people attended a memorial service at First Evangelical Free Church of Fullerton, where Cook was a long-time member, on April 19.
 Noted evangelical author and Cook friend, Dr. Charles Swindoll, presented the message.
 On April 21, Biola held Cook's final memorial service, where over 3,000 students and faculty attended.

-The Cook School of Intercultural Studies is named after him and his wife.
+The Cook School of Intercultural Studies, now part of Talbot School of Theology, was named after him and his wife.